-Figure 1.
+FIGURE 1.
 Kobe plot for Anchoveta in the region Valparaiso to Los Lagos.
-(SUBPESCA 2021).
+(SUBPESCA 2022).

 The stock assessment provides an estimate of the status of the biological stock relative to a reference point or proxy.
-Clause A2.2 is met.
+Sub-clause A2.2 is met

-A2.3 The assessment provides an indication of the volume of fishery removals which is appropriate for the current stock status.
+A2.3.
+The assessment provides an indication of the volume of fishery removals which is appropriate for the current stock status.